food, work with youth and elders experience life in Northern Man

 Gain an intimate perspective on everyday life in the north as we shop from the town’s only grocery store, live under a boil water advisory and experience the unrivalled hospitality of northern communities.

 Get your hands dirty in the greenhouse and learn about food security and growing food in the north with the Indigenous youth leaders of Grow North.

-Learn about country foods that have sustained Cree and Dene peoples in the north, try moose and caribou meat and discover the beauty of the boreal forest region.
+Try country foods that have sustained Cree and Dene peoples in the north and discover the beauty of the boreal forest region.